 - Dice the tomatoes and add them to the bowl.4 cups fresh tomatoes

-- Add the diced cilantro and the olive oil.½ cup cilantro, 2 teaspoon olive oil
+- Add the diced cilantro and the olive oil.½ cup fresh cilantro, 2 teaspoon olive oil

 - Toss the ingredients together.
 Season with black pepper and more salt if needed.1 teaspoon black pepper